respoke/web-examples/app/modules/group-messaging/README.md

 In the example above, calling `everyoneGroup.getMembers()` created a collection of `respoke.Connection` objects.
 Connections represent a particular user on a particular device, whether a PC, phone, tablet, etc. Connections that belong to the same endpoint--the same user--have the same `endpointId` property value which identifies a particular user.

 When a user joins or leaves a group, the `join` and `leave` events are raised on the group object.
-Event objects will be passed to any handlers invoked for these events.
-These handlers are passed a single event argument which holds a reference to the connection from which the event originated.
-The `state` model tracks buddies by "username" (endpointId), and uses the event object to retrieve that bit of information.
+Event objects will be passed to any handlers assigned to these events with a reference to the connection from which the event originated.
+The `state` model tracks buddies by "username" (`endpointId`), and uses the event object to retrieve that bit of information.

-The join handler checks to make sure that the user isn't the currently logged in user, and that the user is not already being tracked in the buddies list.
-If both of these conditions are met, a new `UserBuddy` object is created for the new member, and it is added to the buddy list.
+The `join` handler checks to make sure that the user isn't the currently logged in user, and that the user is not already being tracked in the buddies list.
+If both of these conditions are met, a new `UserBuddy` object is created for the new member and it is added to the buddy list.
 This object will use the connection object to get an instance of the user's endpoint (`connection.getEndpoint()`) in order to track the individual buddy's presence (more on this later).
 The `state` model then fires an event and the `ui` controller updates the view with the altered buddies list.

 ```javascript
 function onGroupJoin(e) {